dhis2-chap/ewars_per_district/README.md

       out_file: path
     command: "Rscript predict.R {model} {historic_data} {future_data} {out_file} None samples"
 ```
 The first part, the adapter, chages the variable names internaly in CHAP to whatever names we want to use in our code.
 The internal names are on the right side.
-To train the model is done through the Rscript command, and we supplu the filename for the training data a filename for saving the model.
+To train the model is done through the Rscript command, and we supply the filename for the training data and a filename for saving the model.
  Further, we see that in order to predict using the model, we run the predict.R script and provide it the filename of the model, the filename of the historic data, the filename of the future data, and the filename of where the predictions should be saved.
 There are also two additional arguments which are not used at the moment.
-(THIS MIGHT CHANGE)

-The use of the adapter becomes clearer when viewing the formula in the predict.R (SHOULD BE TRAIN.R IDEALLY)
+The use of the adapter becomes clearer when viewing the formula in the predict.R
 ```
 lagged_formula <- Cases ~ 1 + f(ID_spat, model='iid') +
       f(month_num, model = "rw1", scale.model = T, replicate = ID_spat_num) +